dotnet/reactive/Rx.NET/Documentation/adr/0006-uwp-legacy-threadpoolscheduler-in-facade.md

   * a constructor accepting `WorkItemPriority` and `WorkItemOptions` arguments
 * Read-only `Priority` and `Options` properties that report the `WorkItemPriority` and `WorkItemOptions` supplied at construction

 It makes these available because it is implemented on top of the Windows Runtime [`Windows.System.Threading.ThreadPool`](https://learn.microsoft.com/en-us/uwp/api/windows.system.threading.threadpool?view=winrt-18362).
-All the other target use the .NET runtime library's [`System.Threading.ThreadPool`](https://learn.microsoft.com/en-us/dotnet/api/system.threading.threadpool).
+All the other targets use the .NET runtime library's [`System.Threading.ThreadPool`](https://learn.microsoft.com/en-us/dotnet/api/system.threading.threadpool).
 This was unavailable in early versions of UWP, necessitating a different implementation of `ThreadPoolScheduler` on that platform.
 UWP has supported `netstandard2.0` since Windows 10.0.16299 (aka 1709, aka the 'Windows 10 Fall Creators Update'), released in 2017, so there's no longer an absolute requirement for a UWP-specific `ThreadPoolScheduler`: the `netstandard2.0` Rx.NET implementation now works just fine.

 However, by the time UWP did get support for .NET `ThreadPool`, it was not possible to modify the UWP implementation to use it.
 This is because those additional public members described above can only be offered when using the `Windows.System.Threading.ThreadPool`: the `WorkItemPriority` and `WorkItemOptions` and types are specific to that particular thread pool.